-We are chartered to serve eighteen counties in North Dakota, thirty-five counties in Minnesota and twelve counties in Wisconsin.
-Approximately 26.6% of our total loan portfolio was in twelve counties in our territory bordering the Red River in North Dakota and Minnesota at December 31, 2018.
-Our territory is geographically dispersed as no other counties in our territory had more than 5.0% concentration in loans.
-Based upon volume, approximately 32.3%, 37.4%, and 6.7% of our loans are to borrowers in the states of North Dakota, Minnesota, and Wisconsin, respectively, at December 31, 2018.
-We purchase the remainder of our portfolio outside of North Dakota, Minnesota, and Wisconsin to support rural America and to diversify our portfolio risk.
+We are chartered to serve thirty-five counties in Minnesota, eighteen counties in North Dakota, and twelve counties in Wisconsin.
+Based upon volume, approximately 35.5%, 31.9%, and 6.7% of our loans are to borrowers in the states of Minnesota, North Dakota, and Wisconsin, respectively, at December 31, 2019.
+We purchase the remainder of our portfolio outside of Minnesota, North Dakota, and Wisconsin to support rural America and to diversify our portfolio risk.